WhisperingChaos/DeveloperLocalWorkbenchForDocker/README.md

 + Create containers for all Components and run them deferring terminal attachment.
   + Ex: ```dlw run -d``` Constructs a container from the ycomponent image and runs it.
 Should output the Docker&reg; GUID for the newly constructed and running container.
 + Attach a Project's active container terminal instances to either a new or an existing tmux session.
-  + Ex: ```dlw tmux``` Creates a tmux session named 'xproject' with a single active tty session for container derived from 'ycomponent'.
+  + Ex: ```dlw tmux``` Creates a tmux session named 'xproject'.
+It consists of two terminal sessions (tmux windows): one running bash and the second connected to the executing container derived from 'ycomponent'.
 + Use [tmux](http://tmux.sourceforge.net/) attach command to connect to tmux session.
   + Ex: ```tmux attach``` Attaches the current tmux session named ```xproject```.
 + Terminate tmux window running container via 'exit' command.
-+ Terminate tmux bash session via 'exit' command.
++ Terminate tmux bash window via 'exit' command.
 This should return control to the ```dlw```'s container terminal.

 ##### Project Tutorial: Remove Images

-Removes all Images and derivative Containers associated to a Project from the Local Docker&reg; Registry.
+Removes all Images and derivative Containers associated to a Project from the local Docker&reg; Registry.
 However, data maintained in the Project's Component Catalog remains untouched.

 + ```dlw rmi --dlwrm --dlwcomp-ver=all all```